 Most of the information and processes required for the enrollment process are stated in the relevant pharmaceutical companies’ websites.
 These, of course, vary from one company to another.
 Which is why it can sometimes be a difficult process to complete – certainly when applying for multiple drugs.

 However, to provide a better understanding, below is some common information requested for the application process.

-You could enroll now and let us see if your medication is covered (we will never charge for a medication that is not available), or you might also want to know which medications are covered under the program.
+You could enroll through Prescription Hope’s medication access service and let us see if your medication is covered (Once you have been pre-qualified and your first charge has been paid but we find we can’t get your medication, you will be refunded any service fees paid for the medication), or you might also want to know which medications are covered under the program.
 In fact, the whole purpose of the program is to get the medications that you need.

 Of course, it is the pharmaceutical companies that decide if they need to have a PAP and they also decide what medications should be covered under it.
 Some companies include almost all of the medications they manufacture, whereas some offer only a few.
 Some companies also sell generic medications at a fixed price.

 The programs also tend to add more drugs from time to time.
 But the availability of certain medications changes from available to not available from time to time.
 This means that certain dosage limits of meds could be available now and then off and then back on again.
 However, nobody knows the exact pattern these companies maintain or the reasons for their decisions.